 The only significant change came in 2007, when Mifid saw the introduction of a requirement to issue an open-market option pack when an income withdrawal arrangement was discontinued for the purposes of buying an annuity.

-That lack of change will soon come to an end, with the Financial Conduct Authority's Retirement Outcomes Review acting as a catalyst for a rethink of the requirements, applicable from November 2019.
+That lack of change will soon come to an end, with the Financial Conduct Authority's Retirement Outcomes Review acting as a catalyst for a rethink of the requirements, applicable later in 2019.

 Regular trigger points

 Broadly speaking, the changes which we will see later this year can be broken down into the ‘when’ and the ‘what’.